-Cayman Islands N/A (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-655 Third Avenue, 8th Floor

-New York, New York 10017

-(Address of principal executive offices)

-(917) 460-7522 (Issuer's telephone number)

-Trading Symbol(s)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Class A ordinary charge par value \$0,0001 per
+Cayman Islands

+issued and outstanding.

-Class A ordinary shares, par share value \$0.0001 per TCAC The Nasdaq Stock Market LLC Redeemable warrants, eac exercisable for one Class A of exercise price of ordinary share at an TCACW The Nasdaq Stock Market LLC Units, each consisting of on share and one-half of one re TCACU The Nasdaq Stock Market LLC rter period that the registrant or 15(d) of the Exchange Act during the past 12 reports), and (2) has been subject to such filing pursuant to Rule 405 of 1 this chapter) during the pred ry Interactive Data File required to be submitted ceding 12 months (or for such shorter period that reporting company or a .
-See definitions of "large celerated filer, a non-accelerated filer, a smaller accelerated filer", "accelerated filer", "smaller ange Act.
-Large accelerated filer Non-accelerated filer Accelerated d filer □ porting company ⊠
+(State or other jurisdiction of incorporation or organization) anization) (I.R.S.
+Employer Identification No.) 655 Third Avenue, 8th Floor New York, New York 10017 (Address of principal executive offices) (917) 460-7522 (Issuer's telephone number) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A ordinary shares, par value \$0.0001 per share TCAC The Nasdaq Stock Market LLC Redeemable warrants, each whole warrant exercisable for one Class A ordinary share at an exercise price of \$11.50 TCACW The Nasdaq Stock Market LLC Units, each consisting of one Class A ordinary share and one-half of one redeemable warrant TCACU The Nasdaq Stock Market LLC Check whether the issuer (1) filed all reports required to b period that the registrant was required to file such reports) change Act during the past 12 months (or for such shorter requirements for the past 90 days.
+Yes \boxtimes No \square ata File required to be submitted pursuant to Rule 405 of criod that the registrant was required to submit such files). non-accelerated filer, a smaller reporting company or an ler reporting company", and "emerging growth company" Large accelerated filer □ Accelerated Non-accelerated filer ⊠ - orting company 🗵 rowth company If an emerging growth company, indicate by check mark is or revised financial accounting standards provided pursual he extended transition period for complying with any new . \Box Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange Act).
+Yes ⊠ No □

-As of June 3, 2021, there were 20,000,000 Class A ordinary shares, \$0.0001 par value and 5,000,000 Class B ordinary shares, \$0.0001 par value, issued and outstanding.
+As of November 12, 2021, there were 20,000,000 Class A ordinary shares, \$0.0001 par value and 5,000,000 Class B ordinary shares, \$0.0001 par value,